captain-omkar/AWS-EKS-pipeline-builder/README.txt

    - Restrict CORS origins to specific domains

 5. Storage Requirements:
-   - DynamoDB table (auto-created): aws-pipeline-builder-metadata
+   - DynamoDB table (auto-created): pipeline-builder-metadata
    - Stores pipeline metadata only for pipelines created through this tool
    - AWS pipelines are listed directly from AWS APIs